Lakshmi-sudheer/ReproNow/README.md

 * Assuming there are no errors, the extension should load into your browser

 **Firefox:**
 On Roadmap.
-Waiting for a [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1394062) to fixed by Firefox team.
+Waiting for a [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1394062) to be fixed by Firefox team.